Josemarialanda/simple-haskell-project/README.md

 # simple-haskell-project

-This is a rad script that sets up a simple haskell project!
+This is a rad script that sets up a haskell project.

 * Fast!
 * Simple!